aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ### Interface changes
 Currently, the CloudstackDataCenterConfig spec contains:
 ```
+type CloudStackDatacenterConfigSpec struct {
 	// Domain contains a grouping of accounts.
 Domains usually contain multiple accounts that have some logical relationship to each other and a set of delegated administrators with some authority over the domain and its subdomains
 	Domain string `json:"domain"`
 	// Zones is a list of one or more zones that are managed by a single CloudStack management endpoint.
 	Zones []CloudStackZone `json:"zones"`
 	// Account typically represents a customer of the service provider or a department in a large organization.
 Multiple users can exist in an account, and all CloudStack resources belong to an account.
 Accounts have users and users have credentials to operate on resources within that account.
 If an account name is provided, a domain must also be provided.
 	Account string `json:"account,omitempty"`
 	// CloudStack Management API endpoint's IP.
 It is added to VM's noproxy list
         ManagementApiEndpoint string `json:"managementApiEndpoint"`
+}
 ```

 We would instead propose to gradually deprecate all the existing attributes and instead, simply include a list of AvailabilityZone objects like so